TheJacksonLaboratory/FunDataR/4_learning/3_partitioning.md

 ---

-### Trees
+### Decision trees

-Decision trees are a way of making predictions about continuous (regression) or categorical (classification) response variables based on a series of `if()` conditionals.
-These conditionals are organized in a tree-like hierarchy, with the sequence of conditionals applied to an observation being a function of the predictor values for that observation.
+Decision trees are an algorithm for explaining or making predictions about continuous (regression) or categorical (classification) response variables based on a series of `if()` conditionals.
 Each conditional can be represented as a node in a tree.
-The outcome of the conditional test at a node determines which branch coming out of that node the observation will be passed to.
+The outcome of the conditional test at a node determines which branch coming out of that node the observation will be passed to, and therefore which other conditionals will be applied to it.
 Each conditional typically involves a test on a single variable and produces one of two outcomes, such as `TRUE` or `FALSE`.
 So each node produces a two-way or binary split.
 Trees tend to be a great way of representing the logic used to assign response values.
 However, they tend to perform poorly for prediction.
-Although decision trees can be unbiased if they are allowed to grow large enough, they tend to have very high variance due to a tendency to overfit the training-set.
+Although decision trees can be unbiased as long as they are allowed to grow large enough, they tend to have very high variance due to overfitting (capturing the noise in) the training-set.

-Fitting a tree involves deciding which variables to use for splitting, the cutoff to use for splitting, and the optimal positions within the tree for each split.
-The way this is usually done in practice is to successively split the data in a way that decreases some sort of loss metric.
-For classification, fitting aims to decrease the class **impurity** of the set of observations in each of the two branches coming out of the node relative to the impurity measure of the set of observations coming into the node.
+Fitting a tree involves deciding which variables to use for splitting, the cutoff to use for splitting, and the optimal positions within the tree for each splitting decision.
+The fitting proceeds by adding one node (conditional) to the tree at a time.
+The choice of variable and cutoff used by the node is made so as to minimize some sort of **loss function**, that is, a function that returns a lower score for better performance.
+For classification, the node addition process tries to minimize the class **impurity** of the set of observations in each of the two branches coming out of the node relative to the impurity of the set of observations entering the node.
 There are several possible metrics for impurity.
-They are similar in that they all assign a loss of zero when the the set of observations includes only one class, but differ in how severely they penalize mixed class compositions.
-One very commonly used metric is the **Gini Index**, `f(p.i) = p.i * (1 - p.i)`, where `p.i` is proportion of observations input to the node that belong to class `i`.
-  Observations w/ missing values for the split variable are not counted in the impurity calculation.
-Node impurity is `sum.over.i(f(p.i))`, or the sum of class impurities.
-For regression, the loss is typically something like the mean-squared-error.
+They are similar in that they all assign a loss of zero when the the set of observations includes only one class, but differ in how severely the metrics penalize mixed class compositions.
+One very commonly used metric is the **Gini Index**, `f(p.i) = p.i * (1 - p.i)`, where `p.i` is proportion of observations input to the node that belong to class `i`, and `(1 - p.i)` represents the proportion in other classes.
+Observations with missing values for the split variable are not counted in the impurity calculation.
+Node impurity is then `sum(f(p.i))`, or the sum of class impurities across classes.
+For regression, the loss is typically something like the mean-squared-error (MSE), or a robust (less influenced by outliers) alternative.
   Tree fitting proceeds one node at a time, finding the variable and split value that most minimizes the loss in each of the two branches coming out of the node.
-The process terminates when some minimal node size or level of node loss is achieved.
-This results in a **leaf node** or **terminal node**, which is where the final response value prediction value is assigned.
+The process terminates when some minimal node size is achieved or no further substantial improvement is seen in the loss.
+This stopping results in a **leaf node** or **terminal node** in the tree, which is where the final response value prediction value is assigned.
+The predicted value is based on the response values of the training-set observations that end up in that leaf during the fitting/tree-building process.
-  For classification, the most frequently occurring class among the training-set passing to the terminal node is assigned to any new observations that arrive at this node.
-For regression, the mean of the response in the training-set observations that passed into this node is used as the predicted value for new observations destined for this node.
+  For classification, the most frequently occurring class among these training-set observations is assigned to any new observations that arrive at this node.
+For regression, the mean of the response in the training-set observations assigned to this node is used as the predicted value for new observations that pass into this node.

 In the example below, we with use the `rpart::rpart()` function for fitting.
 The fitting process is controlled by an object generated by the `rpart::rpart.control()` function.
 This controls the complexity of the tree as well as parameter tuning using cross-validation.
+Such control objects exist for many modeling functions, including `lm()`, `glm()`, and `loess()`.
 The primary `rpart()` argument to be tuned is `cp`, or the **complexity parameter**.
-This is a numeric value that specifies by what proportion a new node split must decrease the loss function in order to be considered for addition to the tree. the `rpart()` function carries out the cross-validation (with fold-number set by the `xval` argument, which defaults to `10`).
+This is a numeric value that specifies by what proportion a new node split must decrease the loss function in order to be considered for addition to the tree.
+The `rpart()` function can tune `cp` using
+  cross-validation with the fold-number, set by the `xval` argument, defaulting to `10`.
 Another argument used for limiting tree size (and therefore model complexity) is `min.split`, which is the minimum number of training observations that must be assigned to a node for further splits along that path to be considered.
 In addition, we can limit the minimum number of training-set observations assigned to a leaf using the `min.bucket` argument.
 If a split would result in a child node smaller than `min.bucket`, the split will not be attempted.
 We can also limit the maximum tree depth using the `maxdepth` argument, which limits the total number of conditionals that can be applied in series to any single observation.

+Below, we treat prostate cancer recurrence as a binary response which we try to predict using variables such as patient age, tumor grading by various schemes and some other cytological measures.

 ```
 library(rpart)